Make Campus Recruitment Programs More a Data-Driven With These Tips

-Recruiting events bring in new candidates, new hires, and brand awareness.
-New candidates and hires per event can be cross referenced with cost.
+Recruiting events to bring in new candidates, new hires, and brand awareness.
+New candidates and hires per event can be cross-referenced with cost.
 And brand awareness, while traditionally an opaque measurement, can be found in the year-over-year growth in event performance when returning to the same universities.
 Without measuring ROI per school, per event type, and per recruiter, you cannot optimize your year-over-year recruitment budget spend.
-Quality campus recruiting programs keep all this data in one place, and are able to objectively report success by university, by event type, and individual recruiter performance.
-And then next year, choosing which events to attend, not attend, and invest more in become data-driven decisions.
+Quality campus recruiting programs keep all this data in one place and are able to objectively report success by the university, event type, and by individual recruiter performance.
+And then next year, choosing which events to attend, not attend, and investing more in become data-driven decisions.

 Measure the Long-term Candidate Lifecycle